 If we manage to move to a full Azure AD based management for our end-users and clients, many servers and applications might still be dependant of Active Directory.
 Therefore it is also still important if you want to protect against ransomware attacks that you

-- Have an Active Directory disconnected backup solution (reduces risk for lateral movement)
+- Have an Active Directory disconnected backup solution (reduces risk for lateral movement) and encrypting backup services.

 - Have an offline backup (reduced the risk that backup data is also encrypted)

 - Back up important files regularly.
 Use the 3-2-1 rule.
 Keep three backups of your data, on two different storage types, and at least one backup offsite.
 This can be easily done using Cloud based backup solution as an cheap offsite backup option, such as Azure Backup or Veeam Backup.